nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

 Example Usage
 ^^^^^^^^^^^^^
-To use the ``RetrieveController``, extend it in a controller class for a specific model and repository.
-Below is an example of how you can extend `RetrieveController` for managing `Student` model.
+To use the ``GenericRetrieveController``, extend it in a controller class for a specific model and repository.
+Below is an example of how you can extend `GenericRetrieveController` for managing `Student` model.

 .. code-block:: java